Frequently Asked Questions - Performance

 Is there a University of California policy that requires compliance with the Achieve Together performance program?

-PPSM 23 - Section B requires completion of performance appraisals within the guidelines of the local campus.
+PPSM 23 - Section B requires the completion of performance appraisals within the guidelines of the local campus.
 Your three check-in conversations are not separate evaluations.
-The three check-ins make-up one overall performance appraisal.
-Performance Levels (your rating) in the Achievement Criteria will be shared with you regardless of merit availability after the Cycle 3 check-in.
+The three check-ins make up one overall performance appraisal.
+Performance Levels (your rating) in the Achievement Criteria will be shared with you after the Spring check-in.

 Employee Types